 When it was Arjuna’s turn he responded saying he saw the head of the bird.
 Drona asked him if he saw anything else.
 His reply was, “Nothing else!
 Only the head of the bird.”
 Drona told him to release his bow.
 Arjuna was the only student who hit the target.
 He was fully committed to the task at hand.
 None of his focus swayed towards anything but his target, and thus he could accomplish his goal.

 Commitment does not mean that you have to stick to just one thing either.
 If you are in a time of seeking it could hinder your progress to tie yourself down to one path.
 My life had been so focused on attaining goals that I had a hard time when I decided to backpack around the world for a year.
 Then I realized I could make a commitment to not having a plan.
 My commitment was to let the universe guide me in each moment.
 Having that clarity and direction gave me a sense of freedom.

 When we resist commitment for the sake of wanting freedom, we actually are not free because we are in resistance or avoidance.
 We feel tension in our bodies.
 One woman described how her son is so afraid of commitment that when trying to make summer plans he keeps avoiding making commitments and then ends up having to do nothing.

-When we make commitments that are lined up with God’s vision, there can be a greater freedom due to being in flow with the Divine.
-When you feel stuck in a commitment that does not feel nourishing, ask God to feed you.
-Ask God to direct you.
-Ask God to help you rise above these challenges and feel his light.
+When we make commitments that are lined up with God’s vision or the vision meant for you, there can be a greater freedom due to being in flow with the Divine.
+When you feel stuck in a commitment that does not feel nourishing, ask the universe to feed you.
+Ask Source to direct you.
+Ask Spirit and your community to help you rise above these challenges and feel light.